Beginner Hooper's Guide to Hoop Sizes

 This hoop is a little heavier and will be easier to hoop with if you are an absolute beginner.
 This hoop is best for someone who is looking for a good workout and looking to lose weight.
 It bridges the gap between the lighter 1.5LB and heavier 2.7LB hoops.
 This is best for someone with a medium-large waist, 5'6" or taller and under 220 pounds.

 This hoop is a big one and feels nice as it is rolling around your body.
 This hoop feels like it is massaging your internal organs and your belly, which is actually a good thing and helps to get blood moving as well as detoxify your body.
 This hoop is best for someone with a medium - large waist, 5'6" or taller and upwards of 175 pounds.

 For your smaller hoop, you will want it to work well with your arm and/or leg length.
 Your height plays a bigger role in choosing your small hoop.

-This hoop is the feather weight of the bunch and for that reason it is sometimes more challenging for people to use.
-This hoop is great for smaller frames and people that like to hoop fast and not feel the weight of the hoop.
-This hoop is NOT recommended for breaks and reversals as the tubing is thinner and could kink if you are hooping in hot conditions.
+This hoop is the lightest and for that reason it is sometimes more challenging for people to use!
+This hoop is great for smaller frames and people who like to hoop fast and not feel the weight of the hoop.

-Big hoops and small hoops brand new typically range from $30-$50 each, depending on the place you purchase from.
-Don't be worried about the price. $30-$50 for a sturdy, well-made hoop is very reasonable. $5 mass-produced hoops from Walmart will break in an instant and are not meant to last.
-Check here: The Pros and Cons of Department Store Hula Hoops.
+Big hoops and small hoops typically range from $30-$50 each, depending on the place you purchase from.
+Expect to pay $30-$50 for a sturdy, well-made hoop.
+Be careful of $5 mass-produced hoops from Walmart or similar stores, which are not calibrated for fitness or dance.
+In addition, they break and bend easily and are not meant to last.